pwelagedara/django_nba_starter/README.md

 ### Postman tests

 All endpoints must return an `HTTP 200 OK` upon successful return.
-A simple [Postman test][postmantest] is performed to test that.
+A [Postman test][postmantest] is utilized to validate the response status codes.

+Build upon this to run more advanced automated tests.

 ```javascript
 pm.test("HTTP 200 OK", function () {